yope-dev/text_to_speech/README.md

 ## Contributing
 Pull requests are welcome.If u find some bug's please say me or open an issue first to discuss, and we try to fix it.

+## Update [17-Jun-2020]
+Add new version.
+In this version we can choose lite or Pro mode.